Health Care Response to Violence Against Women

 SAFETY ALERT: If you are in danger please call 911 or

-The health care response to violence against women program offers resources for health care providers to improve their responses to victims of domestic violence and sexual assault.
+The Public Health Approaches to Violence Agasint Women Program offers resources for health care providers to improve their responses to victims of intimate partner violence (IPV) and sexual assault.

-Domestic violence refers to a pattern of assaultive and coercive behaviors that adults or adolescents use against their intimate partners.
-It may include physical, sexual and psychological attacks, as well as economic coercion.
-While domestic violence is difficult to accurately measure, national surveys indicate that one out of every four women report they have been physically abused by a husband or boyfriend at some point in their lives.
+The term "Intimate Partner Violence" (often called Domestic Violence) describes physical violence, sexual violence, stalking or psyccological violence (including coercion) by a current or former intimate partner.
+The violence occurs on a continumm ranging from a single incident to long-term and ongoing episodes of violence.
+While IPV is difficult to accurately measure, national surveys indicate that one in three women have experienced some form of intimate partner violence by a current or former partner at some point at some point in their lives.
 While relatively few women report the abuse to law enforcement authorities, many are seen by health care providers, who have the opportunity to identify the abuse, provide education, and intervene before the abuse becomes fatal.
 In Iowa all hospitals are required to have a protocol in place for the identifying and intervening with patients who experience domestic violence (Iowa Administrative Code 51.7(3).

 A sexual assault is a sexual act that is forced or coerced.
 A person of any age, gender, race/ethnicity, or economic status can be sexually assaulted.
 In Iowa, we estimate that one in ten people will experience a forced sexual contact in their lifetimes.